 Arnarstapi - Hiking

 Snæfellsjökull glacier stands proudly above the communities farthest out on the Snæfellsnes peninsula.
 It is world-renowned for its beauty and magical powers, and for Jules Verne‘s notion that in Snæfellsjökull there is an entrance leading to the centre of the Earth.
-Many tours are offered from Arnarstapi to the glacier on snowcats and snowmobiles.
+Tours are offered from Arnarstapi to the glacier; guided hiking tours, on snowcats and snowmobiles.
 The view from the glacier summit is stunning and otherworldly on bright and sunny days.
-No person should hike the glacier on their own, except by following the trails left by snowcats and snowmobiles.
+No person should hike the glacier on their own.

 Snæfellsjökull National Park